 Separation Anxiety in Dogs: Signs, Causes and Treatment

 We love our dogs for many reasons, including their loyalty and devotion to us.
-They are often happiest when standing faithfully by our side, and least happy when they are separated from us.
+They are often happiest when standing faithfully by our side, and least happy when separated from us.

 What to look for: